-Find out about the most common type of ovarian tumour that occurs in around nine out of every ten cases of ovarian cancer.
+Find out about the most common type of ovarian tumour that occurs in around 9 out of every 10 cases of ovarian cancer.

-These tumours arise from the cells that line or cover the ovaries and fallopian tubes (the epithelium).
+Epithelial ovarian cancer tumours start from the cells that line or cover the ovaries and fallopian tubes (the epithelium).

 There are several different subtypes of epithelial ovarian cancer, which can behave and respond differently to treatment.

-Sometimes known as high-grade serous carcinoma, this is the most common form of epithelial ovarian cancer, accounting for over six of every ten cases of epithelial ovarian cancer.
+Sometimes known as high-grade serous carcinoma, this is the most common form of epithelial ovarian cancer.
+Over 6 in every 10 cases of epithelial ovarian cancer are high-grade serous.

-Sometimes known as low-grade serous carcinoma, this is a relatively rare form of epithelial ovarian cancer, accounting for one of every ten cases of epithelial ovarian cancer.
-These tumours are often slow growing, and often detected in younger women.
+Sometimes known as low-grade serous carcinoma, this is a relatively rare form of epithelial ovarian cancer.
+1 in every 10 cases of epithelial ovarian cancer are low-grade serous.
+These tumours are usually slow growing, and often detected in those who are younger.

-These tumours make up a small percentage of ovarian cancers, at about three per cent (3 in every 100 cases).
+Mucinous tumours make up a small percentage of ovarian cancers, at about three per cent (3 in every 100 cases).
 This type of ovarian cancer is usually treated with surgery with or without chemotherapy, but doesn’t respond as well to chemotherapy.

 Mucinous tumours are categorised as:

-primary ovarian carcinomas (tumours originating in the ovary)
+primary ovarian carcinomas (tumours starting in the ovary)

-metastatic from other sites (spread from somewhere else in the body, most often from bowels or stomach), which may not be classified primarily as ovarian cancer.
+metastatic from other sites (spread from somewhere else in the body, most often from bowels or stomach), which wouldn’t be classified as ovarian cancer.

-Women with mucinous cancer cells in the ovary therefore often require other tests like colonoscopy or gastroscopy (a small camera inserted into the back passage or into the stomach) to exclude another primary cancer (a cancer that has started elsewhere in the body).
+Someone with mucinous cancer cells in the ovary often needs other tests.
+Colonoscopy or gastroscopy (a small camera inserted into the back passage or into the stomach) is used to rule out another primary cancer (a cancer that has started elsewhere in the body).

-Ovarian endometrioid cancers may either be endometriosis-associated or non-endometriosis-associated, and there's growing evidence these may be quite distinct types.
+Ovarian endometrioid cancers may either be endometriosis-associated (developing from endometriosis) or non-endometriosis-associated.
+There's growing evidence these may be two different types.

 In around a third of ovarian endometrioid cancers there may also be an independent separate endometrial (womb) cancer or endometrial hyperplasia (precancerous thickening of the lining of the womb).
-This type of ovarian cancer is usually treated with a combination of chemotherapy and surgery, and additionally hormonal therapies such as Letrozole or Anastrozole (aromatase inhibitors – drugs that block oestrogen from being made), can be used.
+This type of ovarian cancer is usually treated with a mix of chemotherapy and surgery.
+Hormonal therapies such as Letrozole or Anastrozole (aromatase inhibitors – drugs that block oestrogen from being made), can also be used.

-It's important to note that many more women have endometriosis than are diagnosed with ovarian cancer, so having endometriosis should not cause undue concern.
+It's important to note that many more people have endometriosis than are diagnosed with ovarian cancer, so having endometriosis doesn’t mean you’ll develop ovarian cancer.

-Also known as clear-cell carcinoma, this is a rare tumour type accounting for four per cent of ovarian tumours (4 in every 100 cases of ovarian cancer).
+Clear-cell tumours, also known as clear-cell carcinoma, area rare tumour type making up four per cent of ovarian tumours (4 in every 100 cases of ovarian cancer).

 Undifferentiated or unclassified

-Many epithelial ovarian cancers are termed unclassified or undifferentiated.
-This is because they have cells that are very underdeveloped, and it's not possible to tell where they have originated.
+Many epithelial ovarian cancers are known as unclassified or undifferentiated.
+This is because they have cells that are very underdeveloped and it's not possible to tell where they started to grow.
 These are usually treated with a combination of surgery and chemotherapy.

-These tumours are rare, accounting for one to two per cent of ovarian tumours (1 or 2 in every 100 cases of ovarian cancer).
-They most commonly affect women over 40 years of age.
+Brenner tumours are rare, making up one to two per cent of ovarian tumours (1 or 2 in every 100 cases of ovarian cancer).
+They most commonly affect those over 40 years old.

-Most Brenner tumours are benign (non-cancerous) and fewer than five per cent are borderline (slow growing) or malignant.
+Most Brenner tumours are benign (non-cancerous) and less than five per cent are borderline (slow growing) or malignant (cancerous).
 Surgery is the most common form of treatment for these tumours.

-Borderline tumours are a separate group of epithelial ovarian tumours, also referred to as 'tumours of low malignant potential'.
-This means they are very slow growing and less likely to spread around the organs in the abdomen (tummy).
-Even when they spread they do not damage the tissues around them.
+Borderline tumours are a separate group of epithelial ovarian tumours, also known as tumours of low malignant potential.
+This means they are very slow growing and less likely to spread around the organs in the tummy.
+Even when they spread they don’t damage the tissues around them.

-These are high-grade epithelial tumours that contain tissue that looks like both an epithelial cancer and a connective tissue cancer (a sarcoma).
-They actually behave like high-grade epithelial cancers and are treated in the same way with chemotherapy and surgery.
+Carcinosarcomas are high-grade epithelial tumours that contain tissue that looks like both an epithelial cancer and a connective tissue cancer (a sarcoma).
+They behave like high-grade epithelial cancers and are treated in the same way with chemotherapy and surgery.

 A note on primary peritoneal cancer

-Primary peritoneal cancer, sometimes referred to as PPC, is similar to epithelial ovarian or fallopian tube cancer and is usually classed and treated in the same way.
-However, it does not originate in the ovaries but in the lining of the peritoneum (a large, thin, flexible sheet of transparent tissue that covers the organs inside your tummy/abdomen – including your bowels, stomach, liver and reproductive organs).
-This means even women who have had their ovaries removed can develop this type of ovarian cancer.
+Primary peritoneal cancer (PPC) is similar to epithelial ovarian or fallopian tube cancer.
+It’s usually classed and treated in the same way.
+But PPC doesn’t start in the ovaries but in the lining of the peritoneum.
+This is a large, thin, flexible sheet of transparent tissue that covers the organs inside your tummy including your bowels, stomach, liver and reproductive organs.
+This means even those who have had their ovaries removed can develop this type of ovarian cancer.